metal-stack/mini-lab/README.md

 # mini-lab

 The mini-lab is a small, virtual setup to locally run the metal-stack.
-It deploys a partition containing two leaf switches and the metal control plane.
-With [metalctl](https://github.com/metal-stack/metalctl) you will be able to try out machine allocation.
+It deploys the metal control plane and a partition with two simulated leaf switches.
+The lab can be used for trying out metal-stack, demonstration purposes or development.

-This project can also be used as a template for writing your own metal-stack deployment.
+This project can also be used as a template for writing your own metal-stack deployments.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->